JetBrains/Qodana/topics/qodana-jvm-community.md

 ## Next steps

-- <a href="qodana-jvm-community-docker-readme.xml">Configure %linter% Docker image</a>
+- <a href="qodana-jvm-community-docker-techs.xml">Configure %linter% Docker image</a>
 - <a href="qodana-github-action.md">Run %linter% on GitHub</a>
 - <a href="qodana-github-application.md">Run %linter% as a GitHub App</a>
 - <a href="service.md">Use %linter% as a Service</a>